lmcrean/Crocodile-Kingdom/README.md

 - a logo and a contact button
 </i>

+***

 ### 2.2.3.
 Unique Selling Point features

+The unique selling point features were designed to meet the needs of new players, and to make the game more engaging and fun.

 <i>

 - Confetti
 - Sound effects
 - Music
-- Animated Crocodile
+- Animated Crocodile reactions
-- Animations
+- Animations for the cards
+- Score board with recorded user name
 - a footer with social media links
 </i>

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)

+***

 ### 2.2.4.
 Scope of Features
-The following features were designed to meet the needs of new playerssometimes appearing more than once for the purpose of both making the website easy to navigate and consistent branding design.

 The full scope and function of features is discussed in the opening [Features](#1-features) section.